 Normally, I'd specify what kind of plum you should be using for these.
 But here's the deal.
 I was had at my local grocery store.
 I bought "ripe, juicy plums" according to the package.
 What I got where stones that were so tart they actually made my face pucker.
 And I love tart fruit.

 But I tossed those plums right in that pan.
 With sugar, and all the cozy fall spices, of course!
 And it made the most amazing spiced plum jam.
 So, it was a no-brainer to make these crumble bars.
+This plum jam also goes really well with this ginger snaps recipe.

 For me, a crumble bar is more crumble than fruit.
 I'm pretty obsessed with any kind of streusel-style topping and although I love this plum filling, I don't want it dripping down my chin when I need one of these bars.
 So, here's how I manage that situation.